shaunhossain/Reward/README.md

-# SignUp
+# Reward

-"SignUp" is a material design UI testing for a reward winning application . it's not full functional with the UI , the UI is design base on black and red color composition .
+"Reward" is a material design UI testing for a reward winning application . it's not full functional with the UI , the UI is design base on black and red color composition .